Fort Tigné: Layout

 The design of Fort Tigné was mainly based on the Lunette d'Arçon, as well as the work of Marc René, marquis de Montalembert.
 The final design by Antoine Étienne de Tousard resulted in a revolutionary fortification, which made it one of the oldest polygonal forts in the world.

 The most noticeable feature of the fort is the circular keep.
 This was modeled on the reduit de surete of the Lunette d'Arçon, and it also bears similarities to the tour-reduits built in Malta in the early 18th century (the only surviving example is Vendôme Tower).
 It had two rows of musketry loopholes, and its roof contained a parapet with four embrasures.
 The latter was replaced with a sloping parapet to mount a single gun in the 1860s.
 The keep also contains the main gate, above which is a commemorative plaque.

 The main body of the fort consisted of a diamond-shaped structure made up of two flanks and two faces.
 The two faces and the right flank originally had embrasures, but they were dismantled in the late 19th century by the British.
 A blockhouse, with courtyards on either side, was located in the centre of the fort.

 The main structure and the keep were surrounded by a ditch, which had three counterscarp musketry galleries.
 These were also significantly altered by the British.

 The British also built three emplacements for breech-loading (BL) guns on the fort's glacis.

+Tignè Tunnels

+Underneath the fort there is a maze of tunnels stretching for kilometres.
+These where dug before World War II by hand.